Conservation

 Water conservation

-During these times, our top priority is to ensure adequate water supply for essential services like drinking and firefighting.
+During these times, our top priority is to supply adequate water resources for essential services like drinking and firefighting.

 To maintain this water supply, throughout the spring and summer months, you may see a reduction or halt to non-essential water usage such as water-based recreational activities.
 To reduce the likelihood of such measures, we need your help in conserving water.